controlguess/1v1ReloadedStrapper/README.md

 ```

 Your game should launch!
-ALL CREDITS TO @hugkiro ON DISCORD
+ALL CREDITS TO @hugkiro ON DISCORD.